 A-Trans in Berlin asked Ellen Rodenberg to make an installation in their Schaufenster exhibitions in Subwaystation Kleistpark (U7).
 This season the theme of all A TRANS-exhibitions is A Femme City dealing with the female gaze on urban developments.
 Ellen complied and decided to ask her male-EX-MÊKH companions Maarten Schepers and Kees Koomen to design a pendant of her installation focussing on the element of gender in EX-MÊKH.
 The exhibition was opened friday September 11, 2020 by two performances: Knocking on Heaven’s Door van Kees Koomen and Opening Ritual van Ellen Rodenberg.

-Maarten Schepers designed the shop window that was available for him and Kees Koomen.
-After hearing about Kees Koomen’s plans to do something with his muse-series, a series of small paintings inspired by the ever suddenly appearing muse during his life, Maarten designed a box to be installed in the shop window: a bijou-box or a box for bon-bons referring to feminine parafernalia with the theme A Femmes City in mind.
+Maarten Schepers designed the shop window that was available to him and Kees Koomen.
+He heared about Kees Koomen’s plans to do something with his muse-paintings, a series of small works inspired by the ever suddenly appearing muse during his life.
+Maarten designed a box to be installed in the shop window: a bijou-box or a box for bon-bons referring to feminine parafernalia with the theme A Femmes City in mind.
 In this box he would put square pedestals to put the paintings on.

 During the summer Kees did a lot of night swimming.
-He remembered the story of Actaeon, when he was lying in the water looking at the stars .
-His dogs ripped This Greek man apart because he saw Diana naked, bathing in a stream in the forest.
+Lying in the water looking at the stars he remembered the story of Actaeon.
+His own dogs ripped this Greek man apart because he saw Diana naked, bathing in a stream in the forest.
 Being torn apart by the manifold manifestations of beauty is a known predicament for artists.
-Because of this the artist painted of a selfportrait floating on his back in the sea to later tear it apart for the exhibition.
+Because of this the artist painted of a self-portrait floating on his back in the sea to later tear it apart for the openingsperformance of the exhibition.
 The parts of his body would support the paintings.
-Maarten applied some formal ajustments of the shop window: he changed the colours into the colours of the water and the sky at night, he lowered the ceiling on one side as to suggest more space adding perspective and he cut holes in the sky to suggest stars.
-He also put orange tape on the window above and under the image.
+Maarten applied some formal adjustments of the shop window: he changed the colours into the colours of the water and the sky at night, he lowered the ceiling on one side as to suggest more space by adding perspective and he cut holes in the sky to suggest stars.
+Orange tape was also put on the window above and under the image.
 The men decided to make the pedestals round and to partly paint them in the colour of the water.

-For the solo-exhibition Facial Reflections, which I am showing in Ruimtevaart in Den Haag I wanted to make an end to the research I have been doïng in the USA and I wanted to show some of the results and of the way I want to go now.
-The space has another space in it, on the outside you can show work on the walls and in three open spaces and a corridor and on the inside is a possibility to make an installation.
-I decided to do an installation about my experiences in the USA under the name Oakland Blues.
-I made a large textwork with soundbites from my diaries: one wall with text from the eighties and one wall with remarks from my recent journey.
-I wanted to have the texts, written in wool in different colours, streaming over the wall and the corner on one side of the space.
-On the remaining two walls I hung three paintings: one festive one with a memory from the eighties and two critical ones from my recent trip with derelicts in awfull circumstances.
+For the solo-exhibition Facial Reflections, which I am showing in Ruimtevaart in Den Haag I wanted to finish the research I have been doing in the USA showing some of the results.
+The exhibitionspace has another space in it, on the outside you can show work on the walls in three open spaces and a corridor.
+On the inside is there is a possibility to make an installation.
+Thinking about the situation I decided to do an text-installation about my experiences in the USA under the name Oakland Blues.
+It consisted of a large text-work with soundbites from my diaries: one wall with textfragments from the eighties and one wall with remarks from my recent journey.
+The idea is to have the texts streaming over the wall and the corner on one side of the space, written in wool in different colours.
+On the remaining two walls I hung three paintings: one festive one with a memory from the eighties and two critical ones from my recent trip with derelicts in awful circumstances.

 EX-MÊKH – PROBE